brandonprry/teenage_unemployment/README.md

 # Minimum Wage Effects on Minority Teens

-Excerpt from Bureau of Labor and Statistics paper on employment rates between blacks and whites between 1940 and 1952, published in 1953.
+Excerpt from Bureau of Labor and Statistics paper on employment rates of blacks and whites between 1940 and 1952, published in 1953.
 Black male and white male employment rates as a percent of population are "virtually" equal.